 Why you need to plan and outline your website first

 I’ve heard a lot of people say they don’t know what they need on their website until they see the design.
 However, it doesn’t work out very well if you design a site without knowing the goal and flow of the site.
 It’s important to think ahead about what you want your site to do for your business, what kind of content and pages will do that, and how you want it to flow overall.

 It helps to know what you need from your website so that it can direct the design, layout, and function of the site.
-If you’re working with a designer, this will help them tremendously to know what the design needs to portray and how they should be guiding visitors through the site.
+This will help them tremendously to know what the design needs to portray and how your site should be guiding visitors through.
 A design can change dramatically after knowing what content goes on each page but if you do this step first, you’ll avoid doing more work in the end.

 Planning and outlining your website ahead of time will greatly benefit you when moving through the website development process.
 Taking the easy steps can help you create a strong and intentional plan for your site.